ShadowMitia/algorithm-archive/contents/computus/computus.md

 As such, the church did what it could to algorithmically generate tables for clergy to determine the date of Easter each year.
 To this day, the calculation of Easter still poses a problem, with western and eastern (orthodox) churches celebrating on different dates approximately 50% of the time.

-I'll be honest, there is a lot of good, Christian drama surrounding the calculation of this event and it's remarkably interesting to read about {{ "bien2004" | cite }}.
+I'll be honest, there is a lot of good, Christian drama surrounding the calculation of this event and it's remarkably interesting to read about {{#cite bien2004}}.
-Suffice it to say that the date of Easter bamboozled many historical scholars, with at least one algorithm appearing in the early archives of the now famous scientific journal of *Nature* {{ "computus1876" | cite }}.
+Suffice it to say that the date of Easter bamboozled many historical scholars, with at least one algorithm appearing in the early archives of the now famous scientific journal of *Nature* {{#cite computus1876}}.
 The calculation was so complicated that even Frederick Gauss had to try his hand at it (and failed before being corrected by one of his students).

 Essentially, the date of Easter depends on both the lunar and solar cycles